arceldizon28/body-fat-percentage-predictor/README.md

 - implemented from scratch and from sklearn. both yielded the same result
 - however, OLS approach yielded a higher RMSE than the gradient descent model at ~18 units

+## Result: comparison of gradient descent and OLS
 ![image](https://github.com/arceldizon28/body-fat-percentage-predictor/assets/148745972/ed06f2e7-3c9a-4a63-86a9-563f754a71ee)
 (A lower RMSE and MSE indicates a prediction closer to actual value)
+Linear regression trained with gradient descent

+## To do:
+- try a stochastic gradient descent approach